apache/pulsar/site2/docs/getting-started-helm.md

     minikube service pulsar-mini-pulsar-manager
     ```

-2. The pulsar manager UI will be open in your browser.
+2. The Pulsar Manager UI will be open in your browser.
 You can use username `pulsar` and password `pulsar` to log into Pulsar Manager.

 3. In Pulsar Manager UI, you can create an environment.